On Posterior Consistency of Tail Index for Bayesian Kernel Mixture Models: Sufficient Conditions for Tail Index Consistency

-The KL support of Model $\eqref{parmix}$ is related to the class of completely monotone functions.
+The KL support of Model \eqref{parmix} is related to the class of completely monotone functions.
 This is not surprising because the mixtures of Paretos are related to the mixtures of exponential distributions by the transformation $x=e^t$ in the Pareto kernel $k(x;\alpha)$.
-The KL support of the mixtures of exponentials includes the class of completely monotone functions (Theorem 16 in \citep{WuGho08}), by the Hausdorff-Bernstein-Widder theorem.
+The KL support of the mixtures of exponentials includes the class of completely monotone functions (Theorem 16 in \citealt{WuGho08}), by the Hausdorff-Bernstein-Widder theorem.
+In fact, it is proved in Lemma S.1 in the supplementary material that any distribution $F$ from $\mathcal{CM}_e\cap \mathcal{P}_2$ has a density with a similar form to that in Model \eqref{parmix}.

-The following theorem imposes further conditions on $\underline w_n, \overline \alpha_n, \tau_n$ and the prior $G_1,\Pi,H_0$, such that Model \eqref{parmix} achieves posterior consistency of tail index.
+The following theorem imposes further conditions on $\underline w_n, \overline \alpha_n$ and the prior $G_{\alpha},G_w,\Pi$, such that Model \eqref{parmix} achieves posterior consistency of tail index.